C++ set empty

 300

-In the above example, It simply uses the empty function in while loop and prints the elements of set until the set is not empty.
+It employs the empty function within a while loop to display the elements of a set until the set is no longer empty.

 Example 4